apache/arrow/docs/source/developers/java/development.rst

 Code Style
 ==========

-The current Java code styles are configured as follows:
+The current Java code follows the `Google Java Style`_ with Apache license headers.

-- Indent: Tabs & spaces (2 spaces per tab)
-- Google Java Format: Reformats Java source code to comply with `Google Java Style`_.
-- Configure license headers for Java & XML files

 Java code style is checked by `Spotless`_ during the build, and the continuous integration build will verify that changes adhere to the style guide.